"Let's go topside and see what kind of trouble we can get into."

-The Sage of Green Eco and one of the wisest men on the planet (if he does say so himself), he acted as a father figure for Jak and Daxter.
+The Sage of Green Eco and one of the wisest men on the planet (if he does say so himself), he acts as a father figure for Jak and Daxter.
 He applauds Jak's heroism while scolding Daxter's ridiculous antics, though he does realize that Daxter is a big help to Jak.
-He is very protective of Keira, his only child, but he seems to be getting over his letting-go issues.
+He is very protective of Keira, his only child.
 He is absolutely enthralled with the mystery of the Precursors.

 Voiced By: Cutter Mitchell

-This ex-Krimzon Guard commander was a part of the Underground, a resistance movement against Baron Praxis.
-Since Praxis was overthrown, the Underground has disbanded, and he is now a commander for the Freedom League—the Krimzon Guard's replacement—and an advisor to Ashelin.
+A higher-up in the Underground, a resistance movement against Baron Praxis.
 He is normally calm, cool, and collected, but he also has a hint of rage in his personality that tends to come out when he's anxious.
 While he at first was distrustful of Jak and Daxter, they both eventually earn his respect.

-The daughter of the late Baron Praxis is a fiery redhead that takes nothing from nobody.
-She is now the Governor of Haven City.
-She has always relied solely on herself, and doesn't like to trust her life to anyone else, but once Jak and Daxter entered her life, she found herself making more friends.
+The daughter of Baron Praxis is a fiery redhead who takes nothing from nobody.
+She has always relied solely on herself, and doesn't like to trust her life to anyone else, but once Jak and Daxter enter her life, she finds herself making more friends.

 Voiced By: Britton A. Hill

 This member of the Underground specializes in gun design and runs the shooting range.
-She was sent to spy on Krew, so she worked in his bar, where Jak and Daxter met her.
 She's courageous, feisty and willing to help on the front lines however she can.
 She's a true-blue blonde, absolutely in love with cute fuzzy things, especially Daxter, and seems to believe all of his outlandish tales.
-At the end of Jak III, a slip of the tongue ends up with her turned into an ottsel... not that she minds, since it makes her more compatable with Daxter.

-This Wastelander is the proud owner of the Peace Maker.
-He hunts Metal Heads for fun and uses their trophies for his armor.
-This hardcore fighter has a sensitive side, but it's well hidden from outsiders.
+This Wastelander hunts Metal Heads for fun and uses their trophies for his armor.
+Even though he's a hardcore fighter he has a sensitive side, but it's well hidden from outsiders.
 He's more than ready to rumble, especially if his friends need help.
-When Jak impressed him with his sharp-shooting, it signals the beginning of what becomes a good friendship.
-He even seems to respect Daxter, once complimenting his story-telling prowess.
+When Jak impresses him with his sharp-shooting, it signals the beginning of what becomes a good friendship.
+He even comes to respect Daxter, complimenting his story-telling prowess.

-Badass Driver - Jak X. Only after buying him from the Secrets Shop, though.
+Badass Driver: In Jak X. Only after buying him from the Secrets Shop, though.

 The Chessmaster: In Jak II, he's manipulating the Underground, the Baron and the Metal Heads for his own profit.
 He's giving the Underground information about the Baron's dealings with the Metal Heads in return for favours, among which he has Jak retrieve the ruby key from the statue of Mar.
 The key he uses to sell the entire city out to the Metal Heads by opening a tunnel to the city through the underport.
 However, at the same time, he's helping the Baron building the Piercer Bomb and planning to use it along with the Precursor Stone to destroy the Metal Head nest, suggesting that he didn't really plan on letting the Metal Heads take the city.
 Even if they had destroyed the city, Krew's crime empire extended itself to Kras City, making it probably easy for him to recover from Haven's potential destruction.
 He also shows an impressive posthumous talent for scheming in Jak X, one that destroys Mizo's empire and places Krew's daughter Rayn on top of the Kras City underworld.